AntonKukoba1/ETM_FCC_extract/README.md

 ## The python script for Alfa Romeo Giorgio Head Unit firmwares

-It's capable to extract Alfa Rome Guilia/Stelvio firmwares gen1 to gen3.
+It's capable to extract Alfa Romeo Guilia/Stelvio firmwares gen1 to gen3.
 Yet it will not work with gen3_my20 since the content is encrypted there.

 Usage: